stencilla/stencilla/readme.md

 - [x] Demonstrate how to use components as ES modules and custom elements
 - [ ] Add CSS modules, Jest, Storybook examples
 - [ ] Allow easy scaffolding of components via a cli
-- [ ] Allow easy publishing of components on npm
-- [ ] Published components can be imported as ES modules or declared as custom elements in a range of FE scenarios
+- [ ] Components published to npm can be imported as ES modules or declared as custom elements in a range of FE scenarios

 Demo: https://stencilla.netlify.app/